 We developed a PHE programme in the Velondriake area of southwest Madagascar from 2007, and replicated this approach further north along the coast in Belo sur Mer from 2013 and in the Barren Isles from 2015.

-We are advancing the development of a national PHE network in Madagascar, bringing together health and conservation NGOs to facilitate cross-sector partnerships.
+We are advancing the development of a national PHE network in Madagascar, bringing together health and environmental NGOs to facilitate cross-sector partnerships.
 We are offering technical advice and mentoring to various marine conservation partners starting to implement PHE programmes with health agencies including Marie Stopes Madagascar, proposing learning exchanges and training courses, convening meetings to share experiences, and collating impact data to communicate to a variety of stakeholders.